Posted by

 Share this article

 Physical penetration testing is a testing technique that goes hand in hand with cybersecurity pen testing.
 Physical pen testing is the process of testers attempting to gain access to physically restricted areas such as offices, server rooms, or other secure facilities.
 Once inside, the tester may then attempt to gain access to digital systems and data, aka pen testing.
+As part of physical testing social engineering services, these methods often include techniques to manipulate employees or exploit weaknesses in physical security systems.

 What is Physical Penetration Testing?